mkantor/jquery.keyframeanimation/README.md

   ... }` similar to the CSS
   [`@keyframes`](https://developer.mozilla.org/en/CSS/@keyframes) at-rule.
   Only CSS properties supported by `$.fn.animate` can be animated.
-  Currently percentages are specified using JavaScript numbers between 0 and 1 (inclusive).
+  Currently percentages are specified using numbers between 0 and 1 (inclusive).
 This *must* include properties named `0` and `1` (the starting and ending states of the animation).

 - `delays`
   An array whose effect is analogous to the `animation-delay` CSS property.
   Delays are are settable per-element by ensuring that indexes in this array correspond to element indexes in the jQuery set.
-Currently only JavaScript numbers are accepted (milliseconds).
+Currently only unitless numbers (milliseconds) are accepted as array elements.

 - `animationDuration`
   Corresponds to the `animation-duration` CSS property.
-Currently only JavaScript numbers are accepted (milliseconds).
+Currently only unitless numbers (milliseconds) are accepted.

 - `animationIterationCount`
   Corresponds to the `animation-iteration-count` CSS property.